-Jamilah Thompkins-Bigelow, M.Ed, is a Philadelphia-based, critically-acclaimed children’s book author.
-A former English teacher, she educated children and teens in traditional and alternative learning settings for more than 15 years.
-As an inaugural fellow with the Muslim Anti-Racism Collaborative (MuslimARC), she also developed foundational curricular frameworks for youth and adult anti-racist programming and this work continues to influence her writing.
-Her picture books and middle grade fiction, which feature young Black and Muslim protagonists, have been recognized as the best in children’s literature by Time, Ebony, and NPR, and she is a 2021 Irma Black Award Honor author.
-A former teacher and forever educator at heart, she is probably most proud that her books are NEA Read Across America books and included in the standardized curriculums of major school districts throughout North America.
-In addition to producing children’s literature, she invests her time in the mentorship of aspiring children’s book authors through multiple programs including We Need Diverse Books and the Muslim Storytellers Fellowship of the Highlights Foundation where she is also a program committee member.
+Jamilah Thompkins-Bigelow, M.Ed., is a Philadelphia-based, award-winning children’s book author.
+As an educator, she taught children and teens in traditional and alternative settings for more than fifteen years and worked as the lead curriculum developer for the Muslim Anti-Racism Collaborative (MuslimARC).
+This antiracism work continues to influence her writing.
+Forever an educator at heart, she is probably most proud that her books are included in the standardized curriculums of major school districts throughout North America.
+Her picture books and middle grade fiction, which center Black and Muslim protagonists, have been recognized as the best in children’s literature by Time, Ebony, and NPR, and she is a Walter Award Honor author and an Irma Black Award silver medalist.
+In addition to producing children’s literature, she invests her time in the mentorship of aspiring children’s book authors through We Need Diverse Books and the Highlights Foundation.

 Jamilah Thompkins-Bigelow is a Philadelphia-based anti-racist author of popular educator-recommended children’s books.
 She is a Walter Award honor author and an Irma Black Award silver medalist, and her books continue to make many “Best of” lists, including Time’s “10 Best YA and Children’s Books” and Book Riot’s “20 Best Children’s Books of All Time.”